 - Psychotic reactions

-Friends and loved ones may notice lost interest in family or social activities, hobbies, or even personal appearance.
-Risky behavior (stealing, sharing needles, unsafe sex), changes in eating habits, unexplained weight change, difficulty paying attention, violent or bizarre outbursts, even paranoia are all indications of the destructive cycle being playing out.
+Friends and loved ones may notice lost interest in family or social activities, hobbies or even personal appearance.
+Risky behavior (stealing, sharing needles, unsafe sex), changes in eating habits, unexplained weight change, difficulty paying attention, violent or bizarre outbursts, even paranoia are all indications of the destructive cycle playing out.

-Dual Diagnosis Treatment at The Canyon
+Treating Addiction at The Canyon